 Affordability and Budget Conscience

 With the shutdowns and job losses and what is likely an uncertain future, couples are less apt to go into debt for the party or to spend big bucks on things like bridal jewelry.
-Instead couples are choosing to go with more meaningful sentimental and affordable options like using claddagh rings as their wedding rings of choice.
+Instead, couples are choosing to go with more meaningful sentimental and affordable options like using Claddagh rings as their wedding rings of choice.
 The Claddagh ring tradition has seen a significant resurgence.
-The Irish ring gives couples that meaningful sentimental feature to mark the more then unusual circumstance of the occasion.
+The Irish ring gives couples that meaningful sentimental feature to mark the more than unusual circumstance of the occasion.
 A ring that does not necessarily break the bank and is something they can happily wear forever.